Norfolk: Burgh Parva

 Burgh Parva is about 4 miles S.W. of Holt.

-It is very small, and is united with
+It is united with

 Melton Constable.